A days Darkness in a Light Bulb @ Arti & Amiciae, Amsterdam September 2009

 The artists are connected in their curiosity and experimental approach towards material, color and form.
 Classical and unconventional languages forge ahead and elevate new frameworks, exploring and challenging traditional borders.The format of a group show allows the beauty of the various works to interact, to evolve naturally as a playground for meetings in which new and independent stories appear.

 Kristine Hymøller’s recent work integrates formal sculptural language into aesthetic completion.
 She will present a large sculptural installation combining classical shapes, basic objects and most recently: human body parts.
-Additional she shows the animation TwoSome a relooping animation where she uses photographs of human models incorporating a moving interpretation of sculptural requisites.
+Accessories like a earring hangs down from the ceiling, flowting, drifting in space.
+Additional she shows the photograph Situpfullsplit , a female athlete sits in split on top of a sculptural construction that are devided in colourful segments.and the animation TwoSome a relooping animation where she uses photographs of human models moving with sculptural requisites attached top their body.
+All the works included are in their own subtle, symbolic way referring to male and female prominence, power and beauty

 Peggy Franck deals with the extension of inherently ‘flat’ photography into space.
 She composes in so-called studio settings atmospheric ensembles aiming towards a precise section of the image.
 In her installations aspects of staging and performance come to effect and objects of daily life emerge next to a minmalist play of form and color.
 Dramatic narration meets abstract surrounding, content seems to collide with form as does space with photography.